 - University transcripts: Unofficial transcripts from all institutions and from the current institution with grades through Fall 2015 are required and can be submitted as a PDF in the online application.
 Applicants must submit one transcript from each institution of higher education attended, whether as an undergraduate or graduate student.
 If the applicant is selected to receive the award, official transcripts will be required at time of acceptance.
 If the applicant does not have a PDF conversion tool, links to free on-line PDF converters are provided within the application.

 - Submit a final research report to NC Space Grant;

-- Participate in the State of North Carolina Undergraduate Research and Creativity Symposium (SNCURCS) to be held November 2015 (location TBD).
+- Participate in the State of North Carolina Undergraduate Research and Creativity Symposium (SNCURCS) to be held November 5, 2016 at NC Central University in Durham, NC.
 Participation includes an oral or poster presentation at SNCURCS and active involvement throughout entire symposium.

 - Share their research experiences in public forums or educational settings.
 Presentations that encourage interest in aerospace careers and research to high school students are of particular interest to NC Space Grant;